kmaritripley/kmaritripley.github.io/readme.md

 ## How to get started

-1. Open iTerm
+1. Open Hyper
-2. Go to the directory of your website `cd ~/Sites/kmaritripley.github.io`
+2. Go to the directory of your website by entering `goto_marit`
-3. Make sure there are no updates on GitHub that you need to pull down locally `git pull origin master`
+3. Pull down any remote changes to your website by entering `git pull origin master`
-4. Just to make sure everything is good enter `git status`
+4. Make sure everything looks good by entering `git status`
-5. Open up your website in Sublime Text by running `subl .`
+5. If so, start Jekyll by entering `run_jekyll`
-6. Back in iTerm, start Jekyll `run_jekyll`
+6. Open Chrome and go to `localhost:4000`
-7. Open Chrome and go to `localhost:4000`
+7. Open up File Explorer, go into Sites folder, right click "kmaritripley.github.io", and select "Open as Brackets project"

 ## Committing changes and pushing them to GitHub

-1. In iTerm, enter `git status` to see what changes you've made; all the files that are new, have changed, or been deleted will appear in red.
+1. In Hyper, enter `git status` to see what changes you've made; all the files that are new, have changed, or been deleted will appear in red.
 2. If everything looks good, enter `git add .` to stage all of those changes for commit
 3. Hell, why not enter `git status` again to make sure all of those red files have turned green.
 4. Now, it's time to make the commit.
 Enter `git commit -m "Add brief description of what changes were made for this commit"`
 5. One final `git status` will let you know everything looks fine.
 6. If everything does, enter `git push origin master` to push all the changes to GitHub.
+Enter your username and password.
 These changes will be live on your site immediately.

 ## Front matter